Beyond Detection: Understanding and Monitoring

 The Refusal Direction Recap

-The refusal direction is the clearest example of MI revealing a safety mechanism.
-Arditi et al. (2024) showed that across 13 open-source chat models, a single direction in activation space mediates refusal behavior [1]Refusal in Language Models Is Mediated by a Single Direction
+The refusal direction provides a compact example of MI revealing a safety-relevant mediator.
+Arditi et al. (2024) found a model-specific direction that strongly affects refusal across 13 open-source chat models [1]Refusal in Language Models Is Mediated by a Single Direction

 Arditi, A., Obeso, O., Syed, A., et al.